 It is also divided into the medial and lateral area.
 The medial area consists of:

 - The posterior nucleus, which increases blood pressure, causes pupillary dilatation and shivering.

 The lateral area comprises of the tuberomammillary nucleus, which controls learning, memory, sleep, arousal, feeding, and energy balance.

 The midbrain is divided into three parts: tectum, tegmentum, and ventral tegmentum.
-The tectum is responsible for auditory and visual reflexes.
+The tectum is made up of a bulge of brain matter that is responsible for auditory and visual reflexes.
 Tegmentum controls the voluntary movements of the body and is the site origin of cranial nerve III and IV nuclei.
 The ventral tegmental area is responsible for reward, cognition, and motivation.
 Several psychiatric disorders occur due to malfunctioning of this area of the midbrain.